Great British Circus: Purchase

 In 2014, Great British Circus was acquired by the Kirilov family.
-With over 20 years experience in Circus throughout Europe, they redesigned and modernized the show, without the inclusion of any animals.
-Great British Circus is now a blend of the most exciting traditional Circus performers, hi-tech acts, music and dance perhaps more associated with live theater shows.
-Great British Circus is currently touring Indonesia.
+With over 20 years experience in circus throughout Europe, they redesigned and modernised the show, without the inclusion of any animals.
+Great British Circus is now a blend of traditional circus performers, hi-tech acts, music and dance, reminiscent of live theatre shows.

 The Kirilovs, originating from Bulgaria, are the third generation of showmen and also own other entertainment ventures, including Big Kid Circus and Billi Smiles Circus, which operate throughout the world.